optimist-workshop/optimist-workshop.github.io/docs/index.md

 (non-profit) association that promotes open-source in the field of cryptography with physical security.
 He is a developer and maintainer of two SIMPLE-Crypto
-projects: SCALib, a side-channel security evaluation library and SMAesH, a masked implementation of the AES.
+projects: SCALib, a side-channel security evaluation library and SMAesH, a masked implementation of the AES.</p>

 </td>

 </tr>